pierre-rouleau/pel/doc/pel-manual.rst

 Emacs Lisp Files
 ----------------

-PEL code is placed in several Emacs Lisp files.
+PEL code is spread across several Emacs Lisp files.
 The file names have been selected with the following constraints:

 #.
-Conform to the `Emacs Lisp Packaging rules`_ and includes the
+Conform to the `Emacs Lisp Packaging rules`_ and include the
    following files:

    - `pel-pkg.el`_ that identified the project name, URL, author, version and dependencies.
    - `pel-autoloads.el`_ identifies the command `pel-init`_ as the
-     only autoloaded command.
+     only auto-loaded command.

 #.
 Control byte-compilation under several scenarios, including the
    following: